 Game in 60 (January 27): This month’s edition was run by Mike Hasuike with assistance from Micah Smith.
 Mike has agreed be the Chief TD of the Game in 60 on a regular basis so Lennart Bjorksten can run his new rapid tournament once a month.
 This month’s edition got an excellent turnout of thirty-six players and thus was split into two sections of eighteen at the midpoint of the field based on rating.
 FM Shunkai Peng swept the upper section with a perfect 4-0 and won $84.
 NM Jason Cigan, Owen McCoy (from Eugene), and Ryan Richardson tied for second with 3/4 and split the second place prize, each winning $16.
 Isaac Vega and Brian Berger split the 1st U1800/unrated prize with 2.5/4, each winning $24.
 Brian also gained around 60 rating points while Isaac gained around 55.
 Austin Tang, Havish Sripada, and Ethan Zhang tied for first in the lower section with 3.5/4.
 Austin and Havish drew each other in the last round while Ethan had a half point bye in round 2.
 They split the first and second place prizes, each winning $44.
 Havish also gained around 160 rating points and a new peak rating while Ethan gained around 90 rating points and a new peak rating.
 Michael Kim, who was playing in his first US Chess rated tournament, Patrick Morrissey, and Pace Lykins split the 1st U1200/unrated prize with 2/4, each winning $16.
 Pace also gained around 85 rating points and a new peak rating.
 John Kong gained around 40 rating points and a new peak provisional rating in the lower section.

-PCC Annual Membership Meeting (January 27): The annual membership meeting elects the club’s board of directors for the year and allows anyone to share ideas on improving the club.
+PCC Annual Membership Meeting (January 27): The annual membership meeting elects the club’s board of directors for the current year and allows anyone to propose ideas on improving the club.
 This year’s meeting took place after the Game in 60.
 A number of club members and others attended the meeting which is quite unusual.
 Everyone on the board agreed to continue in their current position and no one else volunteered to be on the board so the board remains the same with Lennart Bjorksten as President, Micah Smith as Vice-President, Mike Morris as Treasurer and Secretary, Mike Janniro as Post 1, and Mike Hasuike as Post 2.
-The other main thing to come out of the meeting was that Mike Lilly will be leading an effort to bring a national event to the Portland area.
+The other main thing to come out of the meeting was that Mike Lilly proposed and will be leading an effort to bring a national event to the Portland area.

 Tuesday Quads (January 9-30): This months edition was run by Mike Morris and started a week later than usual due to his availability.
 It got a nice turnout of twelve players and was split into three quads.
 NM Jason Cigan and NM Lennart Bjorksten tied for first in quad 1 with 2/3.
 Jason won their matchup in round 3.
 David Murray swept quad 2 with a perfect 3-0.
 Arliss Dietz and Chad Lykins tied for first in quad 3 with 2/3.
 They drew their matchup in round 2.
 Nick Major added around 35 points to his provisional rating in quad 3.
 Note that starting next month, the on-site registration time is going back to 7:15-7:30pm and the round times are going back to 7:30pm to accommodate those who can’t get to the club earlier.